luchsj/vc-opengl/README.md

 # vc-opengl

-Originally made for G4G 2022, this project hopefully serve as a sandbox for further experimentation with OpenGL.
+Originally made for G4G 2022, this project will hopefully serve as a sandbox for further experimentation with OpenGL.